Pete Hoekstra

-Cornelis Piet "Pete" Hoekstra (/ˈhʊkstrə/; born October 30, 1953) is a Dutch-American politician who served as the United States Ambassador to the Netherlands from January 10, 2018, to January 17, 2021.
-A member of the Republican Party, he previously served as the U.S. representative for Michigan's 2nd congressional district from 1993 to 2011.
+Cornelis Piet Hoekstra (/ˈhʊkstrə/; born October 30, 1953) is an American politician and diplomat serving since 2025 as the 33rd United States ambassador to Canada.
+A member of the Republican Party, he previously served as the United States ambassador to the Netherlands from 2018 to 2021, and was the U.S. representative for Michigan's 2nd congressional district from 1993 to 2011.

-Born in the Netherlands, Hoekstra immigrated to the United States as a child.
+Born in the Netherlands, Hoekstra emigrated to the United States as a 12 year old.
 In 1992, Hoekstra ran for the U.S. House, defeating thirteen-term incumbent Guy Vander Jagt in the Republican primary and Democratic opponent John H. Miltner in the general election.
 Hoekstra was the chairman of the House Intelligence Committee from 2004 to 2007.
 He was a candidate for governor in Michigan's 2010 gubernatorial election, but came in second to Rick Snyder in the Republican primary.
-Hoekstra was also a candidate for the United States Senate in 2012, losing to Democratic incumbent Debbie Stabenow in the general election.
+Hoekstra was also the Republican nominee for the United States Senate in 2012, losing to Democratic incumbent Debbie Stabenow in the general election.

-In July 2017, Hoekstra was nominated to be United States Ambassador to the Netherlands by President Donald Trump.
+On July 24, 2017, Hoekstra was nominated to be United States ambassador to the Netherlands by President Donald Trump.
 This nomination was confirmed by the U.S. Senate on November 9, 2017, and Hoekstra was sworn in as U.S. Ambassador on December 11, 2017.
 He took office on January 10, 2018.
+During his tenure, he gained notability for making anti-Muslim comments.
 He left office on January 17, 2021.
+On January 20, 2024, Hoekstra was elected chair of the Michigan Republican Party.
+He is listed as a "contributor" to Project 2025.

+On November 20, 2024, President-elect Donald Trump announced his intent to nominate Hoekstra to serve as the United States ambassador to Canada.
+On April 9, 2025, Hoekstra was confirmed by the U.S. Senate as Ambassador to Canada.